Translations (play): Act 2

 Yolland and Owen work to translate local placenames into English for purposes of the map: Druim Dubh, which means "black shoulder" in Irish, becomes Dromduff in English, and Poll na gCaorach, meaning "hole of the sheep" in Irish, becomes Poolkerry.
 While Owen has no qualms about anglicising the names of places that form part of his heritage, Yolland, who has fallen in love with Ireland, is unhappy with what he perceives as a destruction of Irish culture and language.
+Manus and Hugh, who both separately interrupt the pair, also have differing opinions; Manus dislikes Yolland who he views as ignorant about Irish culture, whereas Hugh makes himself seem pompous in attempts to impress the English soldier.
+Soon after Hugh leaves, Owen becomes angry with Yolland's consistent mispronunciations and calling him 'Roland' causing him to correct him for the first time.